m0ra-0/first-project/readme.txt

-"Training project for work with Git."
+"Training project for work with Git.."